DavyJonesLocker/ember-one-way-controls/docs/one-way-input.md

 ### Sanitizing the input

-If you want to sanitize the input of a certain input, then you have the option to pass an action to the `sanitizeInput` property.
+If you want to sanitize the input of a certain input, you can do that with the update action.

 You can for example filter out anything other then numbers for a credit card
 input: